flimblewitz/jigsaw/README.md

 If you get a "low roll" for any sleep action in a gRPC method, the gRPC request will result in a response with the `INTERNAL` code (representing an internal error) instead of `OK`.

 ### How are error logs (span events) handled?
-_Without_ tracing, I would personally generally deal with an unexpected error by logging it at the **highest possible level** - _the place where you truly handle the error by mapping it to some sort of designated response/return value_.
-But for the error log to make sense, I would include
+_Without_ tracing, I would personally generally deal with an unexpected error by logging it at the **highest possible level** - _the place where you ultimately map the error to some sort of response/return value_ - along with
 - a stack trace
 - relevant high-level context